Grok Academy: Australian Computing Academy

 The Australian Computing Academy was a not-for-profit within the University of Sydney which developed computing education courses with funding government and non government organisations to be delivered on the Grok Learning platform.
 James Curran, the then CEO of Grok Learning, was the academic director.
 They provided both general purpose programming courses, cybersecurity courses, and mining themed courses with sponsors including the Australian government, ANZ, Commonwealth Bank, National Australia Bank, Westpac, BT Group and the Chamber of Minerals and Energy.

 In 2020 the Australian Computing Academy left the University of Sydney and merged with Grok Learning to form Grok Academy.

 Richard White funding

 In 2022, Australian tech billionaire Richard White became a major donor to Grok Academy, allowing them to provide their courses free of charge to all school students, having previously charged a subscription fee.

-Additionally, starting in 2022, White's company, Wisetech donated 1% of its pre-tax profit (which The Australian estimated at 300 million dollars) to Grok Academy as part of a 5 year commitment.
+Additionally, starting in 2022, White's company, WiseTech Global donated 1% of its pre-tax profit (which The Australian estimated at 300 million dollars) to Grok Academy as part of a 5 year commitment.